ispc/ispc/docs/ispc_for_xe.rst

 * @time of GPU run:			[10.886] milliseconds
 * @time of serial run:			[569] milliseconds

-Talking about real-world workloads, usually we demonstrate good performance on GPU that is on par with CPU.
+Talking about real-world workloads, ISPC provides a way to write a program that has good hardware utilization, but resulting performance depends a lot on many other factors, including proper data set partitioning and memory management.

 Performance Guide for GPU Programming
 ----------------------------------------